 What Causes Urinary Tract Infections?

-Most UTIs (90% to be exact) are caused by the Escherichia coli (E. coli) bacteria, which is normally found in your intestinal tract.
+E. coli is normally found in your intestinal tract.

-E. coli is typically a normal part of your gut flora but sometimes it’s accidentally transferred to the bladder through “lapses” in optimal hygiene.
+Sometimes E. coli is accidentally transferred to the bladder through “lapses” in optimal hygiene.

 When normal E. coli gets into your urinary tract and multiplies, you experience the usual signs and symptoms of a UTI.

-But if it’s in your urine, why doesn’t the body just flush it out when we urinate?
+But if it’s in your urine, why doesn’t the body just flush it out when you urinate?